Last Updated on February 26, 2021

 1. Kotonoha no Niwa (The Garden of Words)

 Episodes 1 | Aired May 31, 2013 | Produced by CoMix Wave Films

 The Garden of Words is an emotional story showing the bittersweetness of love or is it actually more, showing the loneliness and solitude that comes with trying to achieve your dreams.
 Either way, it’s an anime that really resonates well with me.

 On a rainy morning in Tokyo, Takao Akizuki, an aspiring shoemaker, decides to skip class to sketch designs in a beautiful garden.
 This is where he meets Yukari Yukino, a beautiful yet mysterious woman, for the very first time.
 Offering to make her new shoes, Takao continues to meet with Yukari throughout the rainy season, and without even realizing it, the two are able to alleviate the worries hidden in their hearts just by being with each other.
 However, their personal struggles have not disappeared completely, and as the end of the rainy season approaches, their relationship will be put to the test. –MAL

-It may not be for all and some might say it’s not that good but I really think it’s a story that looks simple but it is way more complex, and requires your full attentions to see more than what is on the surface.
+It may not be for all and some might say it’s not that good but I really think it’s a story that looks simple but it is way more complex and requires your full attention to see more than what is on the surface.

-If your here thanks for reading to the end and I hope you enjoyed my ramblings.
+If you’re here thanks for reading to the end and I hope you enjoyed my ramblings.